bassrehab/bassrehab.github.io/_pages/about.md

       <p><a href="https://calendly.com/contact-x9nm/30min">Schedule a Meeting</a></p>
     </div>

-news: false # includes a list of news items
 selected_papers: true # includes a list of papers marked as "selected={true}"
 social: true # includes social icons at the bottom of the page

+announcements:
+  enabled: false # includes a list of news items
+  scrollable: true # adds a vertical scroll bar if there are more than 3 news items
+  limit: 5 # leave blank to include all the news in the `_news` folder

+latest_posts:
+  enabled: true
+  scrollable: true # adds a vertical scroll bar if there are more than 3 new posts items
+  limit: 3 # leave blank to include all the blog posts
 ---

 <br />

 At **Google Cloud**, I lead Data Analytics and serve as Site Lead for Southeast Asia, driving large-scale transformations that directly impact business outcomes: